 Customer formats are all different

-Every customer sends POs, invoices, and delivery requests in their own template, so staff reformat each one manually.
+Each customer sends POs, invoices, and delivery requests in a different template.
+Staff clean them up manually.

 Automation deployments